.jpg)

 ...

-A bit silly, but still cool.
-But it just goes on for too long and becomes tedious game of whose dick is bigger.
-But must admit that conclusion is cool because Hunter simply comments that "Fucking Albanians are crazy"
+A bit silly, but still cool enough.
+Only it goes on for too long and becomes a tedious game of whose dick is bigger.
+But must admit that the conclusion is cool because Hunter simply comments that "Fucking Albanians are crazy"

-It is funny, there's some sex and some action so even though it turns into a predictable thriller towards the end, it is still very enjoyable reading right until the final showdown.
+It is funny, there's some sex and there's some action, so even though it turns into a predictable thriller towards the end, it is still very enjoyable reading right up to the final showdown.
 Without giving away too much, let's just say I didn't choose the word showdown as a metaphor.
-I will admit I didn't see it coming in spite of warning signs (Gregory Peck) so both the ending and the final twist were surprising.
-But unfortunately I was just surprised how bad maestro has finished the novel.
+I will admit I didn't see it coming in spite of warning signs (Gregory Peck), so both the ending and the final twist were surprising.
+But unfortunately, I was just surprised by how bad Maestro finished the novel.

 3/5